MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 ::: moniker range="tfs-2017"

 The new form and its corresponding features are available from the web portal.
 The new form is automatically available when you add projects to a new collection.
 For existing projects, an admin is required to [enable the new form](../../reference/manage-new-form-rollout.md).
-To learn about the different tabs and sections of the new form, see [Work item form controls](work-item-form-controls.md).

 **New web form**